-While the concept for [email protected] Best might sound simple, don’t be fooled by the site’s streamlined appearance and user-friendly application, cautions Almon.
+While the concept for You@Your Best might sound simple, don’t be fooled by the site’s streamlined appearance and user-friendly application, cautions Almon.
 A tremendous amount of time, effort, brain power, back-end techno wizardry, careful content creation, and expert translation went into developing the site.
 There were many tedious tasks, unexpected challenges, and tricky hurdles to tackle before launch date, she recalls.

 For instance, it wasn’t a question of simply importing quality content from Grit Digital Health, which had a similar resource designed for mostly college-aged white youth.
 While the material was educational and well written, it did not speak to the MHCD community, says Almon.
 The health center found it needed to rewrite content so that it would resonate with its own target audience of diverse young adults who may not be in school, who may or may not have found a job, and who may not have health insurance.